Xiao-kang-Wang/OED/README.md

 ### Acknowledgement
-This work was supported by an NSF award.
+This work was supported by an NSF award (#1743101).